Frequently Asked Questions: Considering Whether to Submit a Proposal

 6. Focus on Evaluation Methods, Theories, Policies, and Practices: This refers to a proposal's focus on broader issues of evaluation methods, theories, policies, and practices.
 This is in contrast to proposals presenting the results, findings, and circumstances of a specific evaluation.

 What are my obligations if my presentation is accepted?
-If your presentation is accepted, you will be notified on or before Thursday, July 3, 2014 via email.
-At that point, you will need to a) review the online listing for your presentation, and b) confirm the listing's accuracy and your intent to present.
+If your presentation is accepted, you will need to a) review the online listing for your presentation, and b) confirm the listing's accuracy and your intent to present.
 Once that is done, you - and all other presenters represented on your proposal - should register for the conference.
 Please note that there is no discount on conference registration for presenters and that every person participating in a presentation and/or attending the conference must register and pay.
 We strive to keep the conference registration fees low for all attendees.
 Finally, you should prepare your presentation including visual aids and a well-developed exploration of the topic.
 Throughout the process, you will be encouraged to learn from the guidance provided by, and to use the checklists and preparation assistance available from, AEA's Potent Presentations Initiative (p2i).
 Please take a moment to check out the p2i site now.
 It is important to practice your presentation multiple times in order to be sure that it is clear, concise, and fits within the time allocated.

 How many times may a presenter appear on the program?
 As a general rule, each person may appear on the program as a primary presenter only twice, and then twice again as a discussant (but not a main panelist) on a panel or multi-paper session (for a maximum of four).
 When calculating the count, the following will be excluded for those sessions for which the criteria apply: